Outline

 Complexity

 Overview of the “theory of complex systems” including concepts of self-organization, emergence, order/chaos, nonlinearity, and attractor states.
-Tying back to “behavioral-evolution” the concept of relationship-as ecosystem.
+Tying back to “behavioral-evolution” the concept of relationship as ecosystem.

-The theoretical “level of complexity” in a system is synonymous with “diversity,” the parallel to the concept of “biodiversity” in ecosystems, the conditions under which it develops, and those under which it is threatened.
+The “level of complexity” in a system is synonymous with “diversity,” the parallel to the concept of “biodiversity” in ecosystems, the conditions under which it develops, and those under which it is threatened.
 The idea that behaviorally “diverse” relationships are desirable because they make it easy to “be yourself,”… and inversely how “being yourself” is a good way to promote diversity.